Public Anonymity Is Under Pressure From Facial Recognition

 They change their behavior

-They self-censor This is not freedom.
-This is compliance through surveillance.
+They self-censor That kind of pressure can make surveillance shape behavior before anyone is arrested.
 Shaping the Outcome (Limited Options) Wear a mask: Still legal in most places (for now)

 Hats and sunglasses: Basic countermeasures